polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 The reason why we need to override the port, is because the Magic Dashboard is probably already running on the default port which is 4200.
 You can now visit [localhost:4201](http://localhost:4201/) to see your app.
-Open the _"app.component.html"_ file in the folder _"/src/app/"_ and replace its existing code with the following HTML.
+Use VS Code and open the _"app.component.html"_ file in the folder _"/src/app/"_ and replace its existing code with the following HTML.

 ```html